Choose another writer in this calendar:

-Alfred Hitchcock was born in London, the son of William Hitchcock, a poultry dealer and fruit importer, and Emma Jane Hitchcock (née Whelan).
-He was educated at a Jesuit school, London's St. Ignatius College, and the School of Engineering and Navigation, where he studied mechanics, electricity, acoustics, and navigation.
+Hitchcock was educated at a Jesuit school, London's St. Ignatius College, and the School of Engineering and Navigation, where he studied mechanics, electricity, acoustics, and navigation for a year.
 He then worked for a telegraph company and took art courses at the University of London.
 In 1920 he entered the film industry as designer of titles for Hollywood's Famous Players-Lasky (Paramount).

 When the Famous Players studios was taken over by a British production company, Hitchcock became an assistant director, working also as screenwriter and art director in several films.
 His first assignment as a director came in 1925.
 Next year he married Alma Reville, a film editor and script girl, who would later collaborate with him in several films.
 In 1926 Hitchcock directed The Lodger, which was commercially successful.
 It also marked his debut as an extra.
 The trademark of Hitchcock's personal appearances continued in later productions.
 In 1929 he directed Blackmail, the first British feature film with synchronous sound.